thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 SE is a measure of the uncertainty or variability in the difference between two observed conversion rates $$\hat{p}_A$$ and $$\hat{p}_B$$.
 It tells you how much the observed difference between groups A and B might vary just due to random sampling.

-In simple terms, SE tells you how much ``wiggle room'' you should expect in your A/B test results — even if there were actually no real difference in the true conversion rates of A and B.
+In simple terms, SE tells you how much "wiggle room" you should expect in your A/B test results — even if there were actually no real difference in the true conversion rates of A and B.

 The true SE for the difference in observed conversion rates under $$H_0$$ is: